jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 Monoliths provide less control for deployments.
 As the code bas is entirely built together, it often also needs to be deployed together to maintain consistency of the system.
-This means small changes can trigger huge waves throughout an application.
+This means small changes can trigger huge waves of change throughout an application.

 For example, a change in accounting business logic would trigger a full build and deployment of the entire application.
 This would include deploying things even though they didn't change maybe such as ordering or warehousing logic.